higginbg/ncm-inc/site/content/_index.md

 ---
-title: "NCM Inc."
+title: 'NCM Inc.'
 subtitle: Commercial Renovators
-image: /img/cover-home.png
+image: '/img/cover-home.png'
 intro:
     heading: 30 Years in Hospitality
     text: "NCM Inc. is a top choice for renovations in the hospitality industry.
 Why?
 30 years of experience speaks for itself.
 From pools to patios and bar rooms to bathrooms, we've done it all."